emilygv/emilyvernon.com/_posts/2017-11-11-Your-Identity-Foundation-Starts-with-Daily-Principles.md

 title: Your Identity Foundation Starts with Daily Principles
 category: Career development
 image: "http://farm1.staticflickr.com/810/41182060611_dd9e1401b7_b.jpg"
+further_reading:
+    - Reclaiming Your Design Identity
+    - Aligning Your Vision with a Brand's
+    - The Never-Ending Story of Defining Success
 ---
 **Each of us makes a statement in the way we live day-to-day.
 Many times these are absent from our Instagram posts or Facebook pages, as they are more subtle and profound.
 However, there’s a bravery in practicing our values consistently - even if they seem illusive - while evaluating their validity, and even researching possibilities of improvement.
 This is the base of our Identity Foundation.**